SCHOOLS AND PARISHES

 Faith Journeys offers small group programs specifically for parishes and Catholic schools to accompany children of divorce, offering them the coping tools and psychoeducation they need to thrive not only socially, but also spiritually - all taught through an authentically Catholic lens.

-Developed by a Catholic licensed clinical professional counselor and pastoral counselor and recognized by Pope Benedict XVI, Faith Journeys offers the guidance and structure you need to implement this at your own parish or school.
+Developed by a Catholic professional counselor and pastoral counselor and recognized by Pope Benedict XVI, Faith Journeys offers the guidance and structure you need to implement this at your own parish or school.

 Why a Catholic program?